-The units of MFs not only compete with securities in terms of numbers, but also resemble securities to a large extent.
+The units of MFs not only compete with securities in terms of numbers, but also resemble securities to a large extent and hence compete with securities for attention of investors.
 Units represent the interest of the unit holder in the specific scheme just as securities represent the interest of the holder in the issuer.
 The unit holder has a similar right as a security holder has on the future performance of any underlying asset or group of assets.
 Special kinds of units (units of assured return schemes), which represent the rights of investors on a fixed income flow over the future years or a fixed maturity value at the end of a specified period, are similar to debentures issued by companies.
 UTI and other MFs issue units in a manner similar to issue of shares, debentures and other securities.
 These are listed and traded on various recognised stock exchanges like shares, debentures and other securities.
 These are transferred from one holder to another or sold back to the issuer, at pre-specified or market determined values, just like shares, debentures and other securities are.
 UTI and other MFs, as issuers of units, also have to adhere to all the requirements under the listing agreement with the respective exchanges as are applicable to the issuers of shares and debentures.
 The holders of units and securities have the same need for safety, liquidity and return.
 Despite such close similarities between units and securities, they are not treated at par.
 The units of non-UTI MFs are not considered securities in law.
 There is no regulatory framework that governs trading of units of MFs and this is one of the reasons why the secondary market for units has not developed to an appreciable extent.
 If there were a suitable regulatory framework and a vibrant market for units, the suspension of trading of units of US-64, which are securities, would not have invited wrath of small investors.
 Markets develop in a secured environment and this security is provided by a reliable regulatory framework.
-Market for derivatives did not develop still 2000 as there was no regulatory framework governing trading of derivatives even though there was no ban on derivatives trading.
+Market for derivatives did not develop till

-Economic Adviser, NSE.
-The views expressed and the approach suggested in this paper are of the author and not necessarily of his employer.
+\ The views expressed and the approach suggested in this paper are of the author and not necessarily of his employer.